fortana-co/react-dropzone-uploader/README.md

 Want to disable the file input?
 Just pass `null` for `FileInputComponent`.
 Don't need a submit button after files are uploaded?
 Pass `null` for `SubmitButtonComponent`, or simply omit the `onSubmit` prop.

-Don't want to upload files at all?
+Don't want to upload files?
 Omit `getUploadParams`, and you'll have a dropzone that just calls `onChangeStatus` every time you add a file.
 This callback receives a `fileWithMeta` object and the file's `status`.
 If status is `'done'`, the file has been prepared and validated.
 Add it to an array of accepted files, or do whatever you want with it.
-And don't worry, `onChangeStatus` will never be called more than once for a given status.
+And don't worry, `onChangeStatus` won't be called multiple times for the same status.

 By the way, `getUploadParams` can be async, in case you need to go over the network to get upload params for a file.
 This would be the case if you use, for example, [presigned upload URLs with S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).